-Our graduates work as college and university faculty, federal, state and local nutritionists/researchers, nutritionists/researchers with private corporations, media professionals, and private consultants.
+Our graduates work as college and university faculty, federal, state, local nutritionists/dietitians/researchers, media professionals, and with private corporations, or private consultants.

 With increasing recognition of the association between diet and disease and the importance of diet in health promotion, nutritionists and dietitians are needed to participate in research, to educate the public on ways to promote health through diet, and to educate individuals suffering from chronic diseases on ways to incorporate dietary modifications into their lifestyles.
 Additionally, a degree in nutrition or dietetics can be used as a foundation to prepare for graduate school as well as entry into professional schools such as medicine, dentistry, pharmacy, or other advanced degrees in business and education.

-The Department of Nutritional Sciences offers the Bachelor of Science, Master of Science and Doctoral Degrees in Nutritional Sciences.
-The Bachelor of Science degree is offered with emphases in Dietetics, Community Nutrition and/or Pre-medicine/Pre-dentistry.
+The Department of Nutritional Sciences offers undergraduate (Bachelor of Science) and graduate (Master of Science and Doctor of Philosophy) degrees in Nutritional Sciences.
+The Bachelor of Science degree is offered with emphases in Dietetics (Coordinated Program), Community Nutrition and/or Pre-medicine/Pre-dentistry.
 The curriculum allows students to complete the general education and basic science courses in the first two years.
 During the last two years, students, along with their advisers, select courses, which prepare them to become dietitians or nutritionist.
 Many students use this foundation at the Bachelor's level to prepare for further graduate / professional study in nutrition, medicine and dentistry.
 Many of our graduates are employed as health care providers, researchers, educators, policy makers and administrators locally, nationally and internationally.

 The Department also offers a three-semester verification program for individuals to complete the practicum requirement for dietetics registration.
 More than three semesters may be needed to complete the verification program if the student needs to take additional courses.